mrkline/backpak/docs/src/formats.md

 ### Packs

-Saving each chunk and tree as individual files would be comically inefficient.
+Saving each chunk and tree individually would make the backup larger than its source material.
 Instead, let's group them into larger files, which we'll call *packs*.
 We aim for 100 MB per pack, though compression shenanigans can cause it to overshoot[^1].